 Applicants for the SURE program are the advisors/mentors on the proposed work, not the students who will be funded by the award.
 Anyone eligible to submit proposals for extramural funding through UMBC is eligible to submit a URA proposal.
 Eligibility to submit extramural funding varies by department.
-In most cases, to be eligible, one must be a tenure-track (including tenured) professor, a research professor, or have gone through the Principal Investigator exemption approval process (starting with their department, culminating in approval from the Vice President for Research).
+In most cases, to be eligible, one must be a tenure-track (including tenured) professor, a research professor, or have gone through the Principal Investigator exemption approval process (starting with their department, culminating in approval from the Vice President for Research & Creative Achievement).

 SURE awards are granted for the Fall, Winter, and Spring semesters of the award year.
 Extensions are sometimes granted through the following summer if requested (via email to firstname.lastname@example.org) before the start of the summer.
 Extensions cannot be granted into the following academic year.

 All SURE awards are granted the same ceiling of $1,500.
 SURE funding is provided retroactively to a department up to the amount that was spent on the supported student.
 The student must be named (via email to email@example.com) before work begins under the award, and no expenses can be reimbursed besides the salary costs of a student who was supported on an hourly basis.